Please "Like" and "Share" This Page

 Despite what many people assume, Judaism is a very diverse system of tradition, ethics, legal rulings, religion, philosophy, culture and more.
 We do not so much focus on what one believes as on what one does with what one believes.
 The emphasis is more on being an objective blessing to the world than on embracing an established philosophical construct of pre-defined beliefs and creeds (although they also exist!).
 Personally, I would favor doing away with the movements altogether as they tend to divide the people of HaShem into rival factions.
 HaShem is One and Judaism best reflects this oneness when it too is One.

 The Orthodox Movement has a LOT of sacred knowledge and tradition to share.
 It best reflects the Path of our ancestors.
 Orthodox devotion to Torah and Talmud is impressive and should always be respected and considered regardless of ones movement or sect.
-Within Orthodoxy there exists a great deal of diversity including the Chassidim (the Breslovers, Chabad, Satmar etc), Modern Orthodoxy, the Misnagdim (i.e. opponents of Chassidim who eschew mysticism), the Dati Leumi or Tziyonut Datit (i.e. the "National Religious living in Israel: These Jews stand on three pillars: the Land of Israel, the People of Israel and the Torah of Israel), and so on.
-While Orthodoxy generally maintains that it is the only acceptable form of Judaism, it must be understood that Judaism is a living entity that has never been static nor easily hemmed in.
-Today the opinions and options are more diverse and the issues more complex.
+Within Orthodoxy there exists a great deal of diversity including the Chassidim (the Breslovers, Chabad, Satmar etc), Modern Orthodoxy, the Misnagdim (i.e. opponents of Chassidim), the Dati Leumi or Tziyonut Datit (i.e. the "National Religious living in Israel: i.e. these Jews who stand on the three pillars: the Land of Israel, the People of Israel and the Torah of Israel), and so on.
+While Orthodoxy generally maintains that it is the only acceptable form of Judaism, it must be understood that Judaism is a living system that has never been static nor easily hemmed in by labels.
+Today the opinions and options are more diverse and the issues more complex than ever before.

 The non-Orthodox movements bring a lot to the Jewish table as well!
-The Conservative and Reform Movements, the Reconstructionists, Jewish Renewal, the diverse non-Orthodox neo-Hasidic groups, the independent synagogues, etc.) remind us that the heart of Torah is love, faith, social justice, inclusiveness, personal freedom and active spirituality in the world as it is.
-Their approaches are not without merit.
+The Conservative and Reform Movements, the Reconstructionists, Jewish Renewal, the diverse non-Orthodox neo-Hasidic groups, the independent synagogue movement, etc. etc.) all remind us that the heart of Torah is action, love, faith, social justice, inclusiveness, personal freedom and active spirituality in the world as it is.
+These approaches are certainly not without merit.

 Judaism encompasses a broad spectrum of Divine Light.